* World share index hits record high, Japan stocks at 5-month top

 The dollar also lost ground against a basket of major currencies, while the British pound reached heights not seen since late 2008 above $1.7000.

-Brent oil was close to a nine-month high above $115 a barrel on concerns heavy fighting in Iraq could limit oil supply from OPEC’s second-biggest producer.
+Brent was off 20 cents at $114.86 a barrel, but that came after hitting a nine-month high above $115 on concerns heavy fighting in Iraq could limit oil supply from OPEC’s second-biggest producer.

-The U.S. crude oil futures contract for August <0#CL:> eased 7 cents to $106.12 a barrel.
+The U.S. crude oil futures contract for July added 18 cents to $106.61 a barrel.
 (Editing by Eric Meijer & Shri Navaratnam)